2024 DOL & FLSA Overtime Rule Update in the United States

 Use Grownu's time and overtime tracking system to comply the new DOL changes

 The 2024 DOL overtime rule changes are significant, but with proper planning and clear communication, businesses can navigate these updates smoothly.
 By reviewing and adjusting salaries where necessary and staying informed about future changes, employers can ensure compliance and maintain a motivated workforce.
 By using Grownu to review and adjust salaries as needed and stay informed about future changes, employers can ensure they meet the new requirements while maintaining a motivated workforce.
-All overtime can be easily calcualted without any human interaction within the system.
+All overtime can be easily calculated without any human interaction within the system.

-FAQs - Frequently Asked Questions
+Frequently Asked Questions

 Contact Grownu Sales Team